Aiming for Moral Mediocrity

 However, I suspect that most people who think they are aiming for B+ are in fact aiming lower.
 Consider the undergraduate student who tells you that they are aiming for a B+ in your class.
 If they’re really aiming for a B+, they should be willing to calibrate their effort accordingly.
 If the student would dial back their effort after getting an A and if they would increase their effort after getting a C+, then yes, it’s probably right to say that they’re aiming for a B+.
 If the C+ leaves them disappointed but they are unprepared to work on improving (and there are no extenuating circumstances), then it’s probably more accurate to say that they were kind of hoping that a B+ would fall into their lap, rather than really aiming for a B+.
 (Conversely, if they don’t reduce their effort after getting the A, they might not really be aiming for B+ as much as aiming higher but willing to settle if necessary.)
 To see where people are aiming, look not at what they say but instead at how they actually calibrate.

 It is also important here to use objective moral standards rather than people’s own moral standards, since – I hope this is not too cynical – people will tend to choose moral standards that flatter their vices.
 The tax cheat might think it’s not bad to cheat on taxes; the negligent professor might think that it’s no big deal to blow off meetings with students; the racist sees nothing wrong in their racism.
 If we use people’s own self-flatteringly chosen moral standards, it shouldn’t be surprising if most of them think they’re above average.
 Let’s not do that.
 When I say that people aim for mediocrity, I mean not that they aim for mediocrity-by-their-own-rationalized-self-flattering-standards.
-I mean that they aim for what is actually mediocre.
+I mean that they are calibrating toward what is actually mediocre.
+I interpret both the “aiming” and the moral standards in a “de re” rather than a “de dicto” sense (Smith 1994; Arpaly 2003).
 (Complications arise when moral ignorance is excusable and not self-serving, but let’s set that aside for now.)